An interference-based method for the detection of strongly lensed gravitational waves

-{\textbf{cWB reconstruction}} We illustrate our result by simulating an SLGW event generated by the BBH merger.
+{\textbf{cWB reconstruction}} We illustrate our result by simulating an SLGW event generated by a BBH merger, as depicted in Figure~\ref{fig:rec}.
 We adopt the single-precessing-spin waveform model \texttt{IMRPhenomPv2}~\citep{Hannam:2013oca, 2020ascl.soft12021L} encoded in \texttt{PyCBC}~\citep{alex_nitz_2022_6324278} and three CE detectors located at Livingston (USA), Hanford (USA) and Pisa (Italy) to generate the simulated strain data.

-To illustrate the lensing effect more visually clear, the macro lensing magnification of this event is chosen as 66 (macro lensing convergence $\kappa \simeq 0.492$, macro lensing shear $\gamma \simeq 0.492$).
-Furthermore, we conservatively choose the microlensing convergence as $\kappa_* = 0.09$, which corresponds to $f_* \simeq 0.2$ ($\kappa_* = f_* \kappa$).
+To illustrate the the interference effect with better visual clarity, the macro lensing magnification of the event in Figure~\ref{fig:rec} is chosen as 66 (macro lensing convergence $\kappa \simeq 0.492$, macro lensing shear $\gamma \simeq 0.492$).
+Furthermore, we conservatively choose the microlensing convergence as $\kappa_* = 0.09$, which corresponds to $f_* \simeq 0.2$.
 This $f_*$ value is almost the lower bound suggested by Dobler {\it et al.}~\citet{Dobler:2006wv}.
+The microlens mass function of the event depicted in Figure~\ref{fig:rec} differs from the one used throughout the rest of the paper, as it is chosen to be uniformly $1$ solar mass for simplicity.
+The binary black hole parameters are listed in Table.~\ref{ta:BBHParm1}.